 - assistance with prep/clean up between clients.
 We have a dedicated team of volunteers to support our mission!

-If the above sounds like you and fits the schedule you’re seeking, please read on for details about what this position will entail.
+If the above sounds like you and fits the long-term career vision you’re seeking, please read on for details about what this position will entail.
 And don’t let the long list intimidate you – you will have support!

 BEING SUCCESSFUL IN THIS POSITION WILL INVOLVE: